-Of the four C's of a diamond, which is the most important?
+Of the four C’s of a diamond, which is the most important?
 Sparkle.
-Sure, technically, sparkle isn't one of those four vaunted characteristics — cut, color, clarity and carat — but it's what they're all working toward.
-Let's be honest: Sparkle is a diamond's true appeal.
+Sure, technically, sparkle isn’t one of those four vaunted characteristics — cut, color, clarity and carat — but it’s what they’re all working toward.
+Let’s be honest: Sparkle is a diamond’s true appeal.
 So anything that obstructs or reduces that sparkle is something you want to avoid or minimize.
-And one of the biggest enemies of sparkle is something called the diamond bow tie.
+And one of the biggest enemies of sparkle are things called diamond bow ties.

 It might sound glam, but it’s anything but.
 Most people know about inclusions — tiny natural flaws that are created as a diamond forms — but you might not be aware of diamond bow ties.
 Here’s what they’re all about, and how to avoid them when shopping for loose diamonds.

 What are diamond bow ties?

 A diamond bow tie is an imperfection formed when a diamond is cut.
 Just as a diamond’s sparkle is created by light reflecting and refracting from its facets, a diamond bow tie — which looks exactly like it sounds: a black shape that resembles a man’s bow tie — can appear on the face of a diamond when the facets don’t reflect light properly, no matter how the diamond is turned.

 The cutting of diamond facets is a highly precise process, and the cutter has to take into account the numerous angles from which a diamond might be viewed.
 If some facets can’t take light in, no light goes out.
 That can create the dark bow-tie effect.

 There are different grades of diamond bow ties, ranging from slight to severe.
 A bow tie can be barely perceptible in certain light, or it could be quite obvious from a number of angles.

 What cuts are affected by diamond bow ties?